derailedapp-legacy/ekranoplan/README.md

 # Welcome
-Ekranoplan is Vincent.chat's Design for it's APIs, for other (like micro) services, they either aren't designed or they have their own design doc in their repo.
+Ekranoplan is Derailed's Design for it's APIs, for other (like micro) services, they either aren't designed or they have their own design doc in their repo.

 ## The meaning of the "snowflake" type